d6y/dogpost/README.md

 - paths to write the markdown blog post and image files
 - Google email address and password
-- S3 bucket name, key, secret
+- S3 bucket name, key, secret (as environment variables only)
 - Github personal token, repository (user, branch)

 The subject is used as the title of the blog post and the filename.